BlueSky0322/food-eye-frontend/README.md

 5. Upload the apk in OneDrive/Google Drive, then download the reinstall the application on your device.
 The application should be working now.

 #### Running on Android Emulator
+To use Flutter with Android Emulator, you will have to follow these steps on [How To Run Flutter App in VSCode Android Emulator on Windows 10 or 11 (2023)](https://www.youtube.com/watch?v=EhGW4UYpKSE&ab_channel=GhostTogether).